KAVL

-KAVL (610 AM, "Fox Sports 610”) is a commercial radio station that is licensed to Lancaster, California and serves the Antelope Valley area.
-The station is owned by RZ Radio LLC and broadcasts a sports radio format as an affiliate of Fox Sports Radio.
+KAVL (610 AM, "Fox Sports 610”) is a commercial radio station licensed to Lancaster, California, United States, and serves the Antelope Valley.
+Owned by RZ Radio LLC, it carries a sports format as a Fox Sports Radio affiliate.
 KAVL has a directional-east 4900-watt signal during the day and a directional-south 4000-watt signal at night.
-It is the Los Angeles home of the Rich Eisen Show.

 History

-KAVL first signed on September 8, 1950 on 1340 kHz.
+KAVL first signed on September 8, 1950, on 1340 kHz.
 It moved to 610 kHz in 1957.
 For many years, KAVL broadcast a sports radio format with the branding "Sports Radio 610".

-In September 1998, Antelope Broadcasting sold its three stations — KAVL, KAVS, and KYHT — to Jacor Communications for $4 million.
+In September 1998, Antelope Broadcasting sold KAVL, KAVS and KYHT to Jacor Communications for $4 million.
 Jacor would be purchased by Clear Channel Communications the following year.
 KAVL then began simulcasting KXTA (XTRA Sports 1150) in Los Angeles.
 For a brief period, KAVL itself was simulcast on KBET (1220 AM) in Santa Clarita.

 In 2007, publicly traded Clear Channel announced it was becoming a privately held corporation.
 As a condition of its approval of the plan, the Federal Communications Commission (FCC) required the company to divest 194 stations in markets where it exceeded ownership limits by placing them into a trust until they are sold.
 In January 2008, Clear Channel transferred KAVL and country music station KTPI-FM to the Aloha Stations Trust.
-In December 2011, RZ Media LLC, owned by Saul Rosenzweig, purchased KAVL and KTPI-FM from the trust, and KTPI (AM) from Clear Channel directly, for a total of $800,000.
+In December 2011, RZ Media LLC, owned by Saul Rosenzweig, purchased KAVL and KTPI-FM from the trust, and KTPI from Clear Channel directly, for a total of $800,000.